 - aggregate vs. aggregate_all The aggregate predicates use setof/3 (aggregate/4) or bagof/3 (aggregate/3), dealing with existential qualified variables (Var^Goal) and providing multiple solutions for the remaining free variables in Goal.
-The aggregate_all/3 predicate uses findall/3, implicitly qualifying all free variables and providing exactly one solution, while aggregate_all/4 uses sort/2 over solutions that Discriminator (see below) generated using findall/3. - The Discriminator argument The versions with 4 arguments provide a Discriminator argument that allows for keeping duplicate bindings of a variable in the result.
-For example, if we wish to compute the total population of all countries, we do not want to lose results because two countries have the same population.
-Therefore we use:
+The aggregate_all/3 predicate uses findall/3, implicitly qualifying all free variables and providing exactly one solution, while aggregate_all/4 uses sort/2 over solutions that Discriminator (see below) generated using findall/3. - The Discriminator argument The versions with 4 arguments deduplicate redundant solutions of Goal.
+Solutions for which both the template variables and Discriminator are identical will be treated as one solution.
+For example, if we wish to compute the total population of all countries, and for some reason country (belgium, 11000000) may succeed twice, we can use the following to avoid counting the population of Belgium twice: